Tax guide

 Why this guide matters

-This guide should be read as a practical operating manual, not as a one-time checklist.
-Tax and compliance work becomes easier when the taxpayer can connect every number in the return, GST filing, notice response, or planning decision to a specific document, statement, calculation, or professional note.
+Read this as a practical operating manual, not a one-time checklist.
+Tax and compliance work becomes genuinely manageable when every number in your return, GST filing, notice response, or planning decision traces back to a specific document, statement, calculation, or professional note.

 The common thread is evidence.
-If the evidence is ready, the filing or compliance action becomes predictable.
-If evidence is scattered, even a technically simple case can create refund delays, notices, ITC gaps, or repeated corrections.
+With evidence organised, filing and compliance become predictable.
+When evidence is scattered, even a technically simple case can drag on — refund delays, mismatch notices, ITC gaps, repeated corrections.

 Documents and records to keep ready